 In today’s video, I wanted to go through the 6-step knee pain treatment at home.

 Often when we have knee pain, we don’t want to move it.
 But it is really important to maintain the range of motion you have in the knee and build on that range of motion.
 Work on straightening the leg out, both neutral and extension, because frequently that end range is lost with knee pain.
 Bring your heels towards your seat and then work on the flexion.
 Sit so there is no weight on the knee and then work on that range of motion.
 Go through 5 repetitions in each direction.
 You can do this exercise multiple times throughout the day.

 You can make this exercise more challenging by adding dumbbells.
-With your feet hip width apart, slightly bend your knees and hips, keep your upper body is straight, come down and then raise back up.
+With your feet hip-width apart, slightly bend your knees and hips, keep your upper body straight, come down, and then raise back up.
 Pull yourself back up with your glutes and some help from your hamstrings.
 Go through 3 sets of 10 repetitions, really working on strengthening your glutes and your hamstrings.

-In this step, we want to make sure that we maintain and improve the strength in the knee.
+In this step, we want to make sure that we maintain and improve the strength of the knee.